vincentgruse/eeg-training-app/README.md

 - **IPC Communication**: Handles data flow between UI and system operations
 - **Python Integration**: Processes raw EEG data files using the external `eeg_processor.py` script

-#### Why Electron?

-Electron was chosen as the application framework for several important reasons:

-1. **Cross-Platform Compatibility**: The application needs to run on Windows, macOS, and Linux environments often found in research settings.

-2. **Native System Access**: Unlike web applications, Electron allows direct access to the file system for saving participant data and processing large EEG files.

-3. **Python Integration**: The application requires running a Python script for sophisticated EEG data processing.
-Electron's ability to spawn child processes makes this integration seamless.

-4. **Precise Timing Control**: EEG research requires precise stimulus timing.
-Electron provides more reliable timing control than web applications running in browsers.

-5. **Offline Operation**: The application needs to function in laboratory environments that may have limited or no internet connectivity.

-The separation between main and renderer processes enhances the application's stability, preventing UI freezes during computationally intensive operations like EEG file processing.

 ### Key Components

 1. **Configuration Panel**: Set up participant information and experiment parameters